noah-seaner/analytics-portfolio/grammy-website-analytics/README.md

 # Grammy Website Analytics & KPI Evaluation (Excel)

 ## Project Overview
-This project analyzes web traffic and engagement data from two Recording Academy websites (grammy.com and recordingacademy.com) to evaluate performance and identify opportunities for growth.
+This project analyzes web traffic and engagement data from two Recording Academy-owned websites (grammy.com and recordingacademy.com) to evaluate performance and identify opportunities for growth.
 The analysis focused on transforming raw website data into business-relevant KPIs and using those metrics to generate actionable recommendations

 The project also included benchmarking against a competitor website and conducting a statistical A/B test to assess differences in engagement between the two platforms.